DevOpsAutomationLabs/ELM_Velocity/docs/demonstration/index.md

 **DORA Metrics**

-1. Deployment Frequency - How often production releases occur?
+1. Deployment Frequency - How often do production releases occur?
 2. Lead Time to Change - What is the length of time it takes for code changes to be made available in production?
 3. Change Failure Rate - What is the frequency of deployments which cause an issue in production?
 4. Mean Time to Recovery - What is the length of time it takes to recover from the production issue?